 Companies nearly always have a section where they can display their products or services and sometimes link this to a web shop.

-If a particular customer has products and services they can sell directly online then they will have a webshop component to their website.
-There is some cross over with a web app here as this will require users to log in and pay online.
+If a business has products and services they can sell directly online, they will inevitably have a webshop component to their website.
+In this instance there is some cross over with a web app, as users will be required to log in and pay online.

-The lists above are by in no means exhaustive but hopefully enough to give you an idea of the differences between the two and give you a clearer idea of what you need.
+The lists above are by no means exhaustive but will give you an idea of the differences between the two, giving you a clearer idea of what you need.
 Alternatively, you can contact us for advice.

 Get in touch now and see how we can fit your needs today.